- Prompt engineering is transitioning is moving towards interface design — defining how humans control AI through text.

 By enforcing consistency through constraint, not creativity, prompts become predictable components — composable, testable, and replaceable.

-The productivity delta between ad-hoc users and structured prompt designers is widening.
-For engineers, prompt literacy compounds in three ways:
+The productivity between ad-hoc users and structured prompt designers is widening.
+For engineers, prompt literacy compounds in two ways:

-- Time leverage: fewer retries → faster iteration.
+- Time leverage: fewer retries impacts on faster iteration.

-- Cognitive leverage: clearer task framing → higher-quality outputs.
+- Cognitive leverage: clearer task framing is related to higher-quality outputs.

 - O’Reilly Media — Prompt Engineering for Reliable AI Outputs: Future-Proof Inputs (2024).